hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/intro.rst

 We will introduce the functionality that *go-perun* offers for this simple use case.
 The presented implementation can be used as an example that helps you build your own channel application.
-We also demonstrate the exchangeability of the underlying blockchain by switching our Ethereum payment channel :ref:`onto Polkadot <payment_client_on_polkadot>`.

 .. _payment_tutorial_deps: